ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 ### `dll:build` (*)

 <info-box warning>
-	This script is available only if plugin is generated with `--use-legacy-methods` flag.
+	This script is available only if the plugin was generated with the `--use-legacy-methods` flag.
 </info-box>

 Creates a DLL-compatible package build which can be loaded into an editor using {@link getting-started/advanced/dll-builds DLL builds}.